dsa-ntc/southern-nh-dsa.github.io/README.md

 # DSA Chapter In a Box Website Runbook

 Smaller Chapters and Organizing Committees of the [Democratic Socialists of America](https://www.dsausa.org/) (refered herein as "Chapters" for shorthand), or Chapters without a dedicated internal Tech committee, may lack a web presence outside of Corporate owned Social Media.
-To assist with this, the [National Tech Committee (NTC)](https://tech.dsausa.org/) has created this runbook to help quickly get chapter webpages up and running with DSA branding.
+To assist with this, the [National Tech Committee (NTC)](https://tech.dsausa.org/) has created this runbook to help quickly get Chapter webpages up and running with DSA branding.

 An example webpage can be viewed at [peninsula.dsachapters.org](https://peninsula.dsachapters.org/) ([source code](https://github.com/peninsuladsa-ntc/peninsuladsa-ntc.github.io)).
 The tools used to create it consist of: